QuantEcon/QuantEcon.jl/docs/style_guide.md

 # good
 foo(x, y)
 ```
 - Always include a new line at the end of every file.
-Your text editor most likely has a build in mechanism for doing this for you.
+Your text editor most likely has a built in mechanism for doing this for you.
 If you can't find this setting, let us know and we can help you.
 - No trailing whitespace at the end of a line (each line should match the regex `.+[^\s]$`).
 Your editor should also be able to do this for you.
 ```julia
 # bad (note that SPACE below represents a single space)